neo4j/drivers-migration-assistant/README.md

 ```

 Paths support globbing.
-Yol can provide multiple paths as positional arguments.
+You can provide multiple paths as positional arguments.
 For example (quotes for shell expansion),

 ```bash
 python main.py -l python 'example-projects/python/*.py' 'example-projects/python/subdir/**/*.py'
 ```

+By default the tool runs in interactive mode.
+To get all the output at once, use `--no-interactive`.
+For a list of all options, see `-h`.

 # Accuracy